WSU National Merit Scholarship

 Upcoming Event: WSU National Merit Recognition Day

-National Merit Semifinalists and National Hispanic Finalists are invited to WSU's National Merit Recognition Day on Monday, October 22, 2018.
-To find out more about this event and to RSVP, click here.
+National Merit Semifinalists and National Hispanic Finalists are invited to WSU's National Merit Recognition Day on Monday, October 21st from 10 a.m. to 2 p.m.

 - National Merit Finalists